doocs/leetcode/solution/1000-1099/1049.Last Stone Weight II/README_EN.md

 ## Solutions

+Dynamic programming.

-This question can be converted to calculate how many stones a backpack with a capacity of `sum / 2` can hold.
+This question can be converted to calculate how many stones a knapsack with a capacity of `sum / 2` can hold.

 <!-- tabs:start -->